OldGamesCracking/oldgamescracking.github.io/_games/motogp_2.md

 That means we do not have to change the game.exe at all.
 Just copy the _elf.42_ file to the installdir and change _CDPath_ to the same as _InstallPath_.<br><br>

-By the way, the _elf.42_ file is actually 1:1 the same as motogp2.exe, just with a changed name.
+By the way, the _elf.42_ file is actually 1:1 the same as motogp2.exe, just with a changed name.<br><br>